 The key stage 3 and key stage 4 curricula are organised into subject areas to comply with the areas of study identified in the Northern Ireland Education Reform Order.
 All pupils study Religious Studies, Learning for Life and Work and Careers Education.

 All curriculum development is guided by the school's aims and mission statement.
-Finance, personnel and other resources are determined by the college's curriculum.
-Decision-making for curriculum development is led by the principal and vice-principals, channelled through curriculum-related staff and heads of departments.
+Decisionmaking for curriculum development is led by the principal and vice-principals, channelled through curriculum-related staff and heads of departments.